seeingnft/teia-/Tools-made-by-the-community.md

 * [Digital Frame Maker](https://primitive-objkts.gimmix.org/) by [shahruz](https://github.com/shahruz). [[src]](https://github.com/gimmix-org/primitive-objkts) [[github]](https://github.com/gimmix-org/primitive-objkts)

-* [Hic et Nunc API CDK](https://github.com/OrderAndCh4oS/hicetnunc-api-cdk) by @__orderandchaosa (trimmed-down API for fetching wallet and objkt data from the blockchain with conseiljs, intended for use by Galleries.)
+* [Hic et Nunc API CDK](https://github.com/OrderAndCh4oS/hicetnunc-api-cdk) by @__orderandchaos (trimmed-down API for fetching wallet and objkt data from the blockchain with conseiljs, intended for use by Galleries.)

 * [Generate Thumbs and Upload to S3](https://github.com/OrderAndCh4oS/hicetnunc-generate-thumbs-and-upload-to-s3) By @__orderandchaos
 This can be combined with Hic et Nunc API CDK to fetch and generate thumbs from a given set of wallet ids and upload them to S3.